Cue-Centered Therapy (CCT)

 - It is highly advisable that therapists wishing to use CCT receive training and supervision before using the intervention.

-Cue-Centered Treatment (CCT) directly provides services to children/adolescents and addresses the following:
+Cue-Centered Therapy (CCT) directly provides services to children/adolescents and addresses the following:

 - PTSD and associated symptoms, negative cognitions and self-attributions, emotional/behavioral dysregulation

-Cue-Centered Treatment (CCT) directly provides services to parents/caregivers and addresses the following:
+Cue-Centered Therapy (CCT) directly provides services to parents/caregivers and addresses the following:

 - Poor caregiver-child relationship